 Are you tired of seeing no color or life in your front yard or back yard when you look out your windows?
 I need to see color and life outside – not just a blanket of snow.
 Each week I even buy flowers to brighten up my world.
-Finally, I started wondering about plants that thrive and blossom in the winter and so I began to research.
+Finally, I wondered about winter plants; therefore, I began researching.
 Here are five great plants that add greenery and will even blossom outside your window in the heart of this New England winter. ..

 1. Flowering quince